wbl1997/my_swift_vio/README.md

 ## Build dependencies

 This is a catkin package that wraps the pure CMake project.
 You will need to install the following dependencies,

-* ROS (currently supported: hydro, jade, kinetic, and melodic).
+* ROS (currently supported: kinetic, and melodic).
 Read the ROS installation [instructions](http://wiki.ros.org/melodic/Installation/Ubuntu).

 * google-glog + gflags,